yehjin-jo/Chatting-Program/README.md

-# Noom
+# Chatting Program

-Zoom Clone using NodeJS, WebRTC and Websockets.
+using NodeJS, WebRTC and Websockets.